tlint101/py50/README.md

 The repository for the Streamlit app version can be found
 here: [py50-streamlit](https://github.com/tlint101/py50-streamlit)

 **NOTE:** Updates to the web application take more time.
-As of this writing, the py50 Streamlit is running on version 0.3.6.
-Updates with statistics and plot annotations will be forthcoming.
+Updates will be made when possible or upon request.

 ## Future Work